Board Meeting – Tuesday, January 26, 2021

 Amber’s favorite volunteer positions are the ones where she gets to work directly with the outstanding teachers and incredible students in our local schools.
 She continues to spend several hours each week volunteering in her children’s classes, and loves to see the students learning and growing every week.

 Sarah graduated from Orem High School in 1988.
-She attended Utah Valley Community College until her service as an LDS Spanish-speaking missionary in Tempe, Arizona from 1990-1992.
+She attended UVU until her service as an LDS Spanish-speaking missionary in Tempe, Arizona from 1990-1992.

 She married Sam Beeson in 1992.
 Sam teaches English at American Fork High School.
-They are the parents of 5 children and have two grandchildren.
+They are the parents of 5 children and have 4 grandchildren.

-Sarah comes from a family of educators.
-Her mother, Janet Worden Lassiter, taught second grade at Forbes Elementary School in American Fork for 34 years.
 Sarah’s years of service as state and county delegate have complemented her two decades of volunteer service in Alpine schools.
 She believes in children.
 Her love of children has prodded her to serve on various PTA boards, as PTA President, community council member, community council chair, booster for high school basketball (American Heritage), and Band booster President for American Fork High School Marching Band.
+Sarah is a dedicated advocate for families and believes that nothing is more important for academic success than the relationship a student has with his/her own parents.

 Dr. Mark Clement was elected to the Alpine School District Board of Education in 2017.
 He received his PhD in Computer Science from Oregon State University in 1994.
 His BS and MS degrees in Electrical Engineering are from Brigham Young University.
 Before pursuing the PhD degree, Mark worked for Digital Equipment Corporation on their workstation products.
 He also was a founder for ICON, a startup company which produced disk servers and database machines.

 Mark has worked as a Computer Science Professor at Brigham Young University since 2011.
-He specializes in research into Bioinformatics and is currently investigating DNA markers associated with Autism.
+He specializes in research into Family History and is currently investigating ways to automatically transcribe handwritten documents.
 He is a big supporter of women in Science, Technology, Engineering and Math (STEM) fields and would like to encourage more girls to prepare themselves for university studies in these areas.

 He has enjoyed many years of community and volunteer service including 10 years of service in the Boy Scouts of America and several years as a District Commissioner.
 Mark has coached baseball, basketball and soccer and often takes youth groups rock climbing in local canyons.
 He rides his bike from Lindon to BYU and is a champion for environmental causes.
 He has served for many years on the School Community Council at Pleasant Grove High School, and is active in promoting schools and education.